akshaybengani/Notes/coursera/Machine Learning Andrew NG course/Weak1.md

 ## Two types of learning algorithm
 ### 1 Supervised Learning
-It means the idea to teach the computer how to do something and
+It means the idea to teach the computer how to do something and we gave the algorithm or we gave the data set which state what is the right price or what is the actual price of the house This basically act as a calculating averages using data set and plotting assumption points on graphs to find the results.
 ### 2 Unsupervised Learning
 It means the computer will learn by itself

 ## Supervised Learning